M240 machine gun: M240B

 The main differences between the M240B and M240G is the Picatinny rail system, hydraulic buffer inside of the butt stock to reduce the amount of recoil felt by the gunner, and the number of gas settings on the gas regulator plug.
 The M240G has three gas settings, allowing the machine gun to have a fire rate between 650 and 750 rounds per minute when set to the first gas setting, 750–850 rounds per minute at the second gas setting, and 850–950 rounds per minute at the third gas setting, whereas the M240B only has one setting, restricting the fire rate to between 550 and 650 rounds per minute.
 The smaller gas port used on the M240B slows down the rate of fire, which increases the longevity of the machine gun by reducing stresses on the action.
-A side effect is a weapon that will not fire when extremely dirty as the energy on the piston is reduced.
+A side effect is a machine gun that will not fire when extremely dirty as the energy on the piston is reduced.

 The M240B is being tested with a new adjustable buttstock that may replace the current stock of the M240B.
 The lighter M240L has started to replace the M240B in U.S. Army service.
 The Marine Corps is observing the progress of the M240L, but feels it is too expensive for adoption.
 The Corps is instead looking to upgrade the M240 barrel through several ways, including carbon fiber coatings, new alloys, or ceramic liners, to lighten and strengthen the barrel.
 The goal would be a barrel that would not need to be changed, would weigh the same, but decrease heat retention, lessen warping, and eliminate cook-offs.
 They are also interested in incorporating a suppressor into the barrel, rather than having to attach one, to reduce the sound of shots and make it difficult to determine where the gunner is located.